thewitcher745/GP-selection-2/README.md

 ## Usage

 1. Place your positions data in an Excel file named `all_positions.xlsx` in the root directory.
+The filename can also be set using --pl runtime arg.

 2. Run the main script to generate all the reports:
     ```sh